 Mix:

 Take that cooled browned butter and add to it the white sugar and the dark brown sugar.
 Whip it up for a few minutes.
-I use my Kitchen Aid Mixer for this part.
-You could just use a handheld mixer if you’d like.
-I don’t know how well it would work to do it by hand.
-It may get hard to stir after incorporating the dry ingredients later.
+I use my Kitchen Aid Stand Mixer for this part.
+You could just use a hand mixer or electric mixer with a large mixing bowl if you’d like.

-mixer bowl with ingredients for overnight chocolate chip cookies
+mixer bowl with ingredients for brown butter sourdough chocolate chip cookies

 Add:

-Add the egg, vanilla, and sourdough starter and turn the mixer on until it’s all incorporated.
+Add the whole eggs, pure vanilla extract, and active starter (or sourdough starter discard) and turn the mixer on until it’s all incorporated.
 You can use bubbly, fed starter like I used here.
 Or you can use sourdough discard straight from the fridge.
 Either way is perfectly fine.

 eggs and sourdough in batter